madvadi/madvadi.github.io/README.md

 *Figure 8: Mesh with 175 x 90 and the boundary conditions.*

 For these turbulents models, it is important that the mesh near the wall is under y+ = 1 in order to resolve the visous sub-layer.
 Using the calcualted value of y coordiante for y+ = 1, I used a simple gradient ratio for bunching up the nodes along the y axis.

+For the Spalart-Allmaras model, I used set the inlet for nuTilda = 3*nu, nuTilda = 4.7e-05 meters^2 per seconds and nut = 0.